-(in thousands) 2013 Catagory of Investment Redemption Unfunded frequency (if Redemption Fair Value commitments currently eligible) notice period Fair Value Category of Investment Equity - global \$135,140 \$8,627 currently eligible) Bi-monthly to bi- annually notice period 90 to 120 days \$121,202 Equity - strategic (private, long-term) 250,553 95,626 Redemption not permitted during life of fund N/A 246,014 Fixed income - credit funds Total 23,094 \$408,787 \$104,253 Monthly 10 days 21,668 \$388,884
+in thousands 2015 Redemption frequency (if Category of Investment Fai r Value inded currently eligible) Redemption notice period Fair Value Equity - global \$ 102,848 \$ - Monthly to biannually 5 to 120 days \$135,140 Equity - strategic (private, long-term) 215,249 77,209 Redemption not permitted during life of fund N/A 250,553 Fixed income - asset-backed securities 16,966 - Daily to quarterly 1 to 15 days N/A Fixed income - credit funds Total \$ 1,600 336,663 \$ 77,209 Liquidating Liquidating 23,094 \$ 408,787

-- Equity -global These funds are typically composed of publicly traded developed and emergingmarket stocks, long/short equity, and preferred stock.
-Approximately 1.5% of these are in liquidation and distributions are anticipated over the next 5 years as the underlying assets are sold.
-Approximately 8.7% of these assets are currently locked up for up to 1-2 years. - Equity strategic (private, long-term) These assets are primarily composed of long term lock-up funds to include private equity, venture capital, oil and gas, land, distressed debt, infrequently traded smallcapitalization and micro-capitalization securities.
+- Equity -global These funds are typically composed of publicly traded developed and emerging-market stocks, and long/short equity.
+Approximately 29.4% of these are in liquidation and distributions are anticipated over the next year as the underlying assets are sold.
+Approximately 10.0% of these assets are currently locked up for up to 1-2 years. - Equity strategic (private, long-term) These assets are primarily composed of long term lock-up funds to include private equity, venture capital, oil and gas, land, distressed debt, infrequently traded small-capitalization and micro-capitalization securities.
 Distributions from the majority of these investments are received through the liquidation of the underlying assets.
-It is estimated that approximately 70% of the underlying assets will be liquidated within 10 years. - Fixed income credit funds These funds are primarily composed of high-yield bonds and distressed debt.
-Approximately 11% of these assets are in liquidation with distributions anticipated over the next 5 years as the underlying assets are sold.
+It is estimated that approximately 87.0% of the underlying assets will be liquidated within 10 years. - Fixed income asset-backed securities These funds are typically composed of mortgage-backed securities.
+There are no assets in liquidation as of June 30, 2015.

+Fixed income - credit funds - These funds are primarily composed of high-yield bonds and distressed debt.
+One hundred percent of these assets are in liquidation with distributions anticipated over the next 5 years as the underlying assets are sold.